 This dataset, produced by a group at Oxford University, includes image data for both segmentation and object detection tasks.
 Given an input image, the segmentation task is to essentially determine for each pixel which object (or background) it belongs to, and the object detection task is to draw a bounding box around each object in the image and classify each object.
 The number of classes in VOC07 is 20.
-In TBD, we use the object detection task.
+We use the object detection task in TBD.

 The COCO dataset, which stands for Common Objects in Context, consists of everyday scenes ranging from the busy streets of a city to animals on a hillside.
 The 2014 version, used by TBD, has 80 object categories of labeled and segmented images.
 This dataset contains 82 783 training, 40 504 validation, and 40 775 testing images.
 There are nearly 270k segmented people and 886k total segmented object instances in the 2014 training and validation datasets alone.

 LibriSpeech is a speech recognition dataset derived from audiobook recordings containing approximately one thousand hours of 16kHz read English speech.
 The dataset contains about 280 thousand audio files, each labeled with the corresponding text.
 The dataset is divided into three parts: a 100-hour set, a 360-hour set, and a 500-hour set.
 The total size of all the decompressed training data can be up to approximately 167 GB.

 OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
 It supports teaching agents everything from walking to playing various games and simulations.
 It includes a diverse suite of environments that range from easy to difficult and involve many kinds of environments, such as classic control tasks, algorithmic tasks, Atari games and 2D and 3D robot simulations.